 Think you’re ready to brave the heat?
 If you can, exercise with a friend because it’s safer — and more fun — to have someone at your side.
 It’s also best to avoid the outdoors in the early afternoon (about noon to 3 p.m.) because the sun is usually at its strongest, putting you at higher risk for heat-related illnesses.

 - Get off on the right foot.
 You probably sweat the most in your shoes, so choose well-ventilated shoes and look for socks that repel perspiration.
 Foot powders and antiperspirants can also help with sweat.

 - Dress for the heat.
-Wear lightweight, light-colored clothing in breathable fabrics such as cotton, or a synthetic fabric that repels sweat.
-Add a hat and/or sunglasses.
+Wear lightweight, light-colored clothing in breathable fabrics such as cotton or a synthetic fabric that repels sweat.

 - Take regular breaks.
 Find some shade or a cool place, stop for a few minutes, hydrate and start again.

 Routine exercise is a key part of heart health, so don’t let the heat keep you from being active!
 Just make sure to take steps to stay safe while you are outside in high temperatures.